Ever wonder why some websites pump out viral post after viral post?

 Choose one option from the examples in this post and apply the power words now.

-Then, sit back and watch as your content takes off.
+Then, sit back and watch as your email signups take off.